petermnhull/AdvancedJava/README.md

 # AdvancedJava
-Practice exercises for advanced methods in Java.
+Practice exercises from the course Advanced Programming with Java (LinkedIn Learning).